 You can check the availability of your preferred vanity plate online.

 To obtain a disabled license plate in Maine, you need to file an Application for Disability Plates/Placard (Form PS-18) with the BMV.
 This application must be completed by a physician and must be resubmitted every 4 years.

 To obtain a special disabled veteran plate, you must already have a set of standard special veteran registration plates or provide evidence of honorable discharge from the U.S. Armed Forces.

 There's no fee for disabled plates or placards.
 There are extra fees for a special disability veteran plate, however.

 Maine's newest specialty plates allow members of the Passamaquoddy, Penobscot, Maliseet, and Micmac tribes in Maine to proudly display their heritage.
-Wabanaki registration plates cost $35 for vehicles registered up to 6,000 pounds and $37 for vehicles registered from 6,001 to 10,000 pounds.
+Wabanaki registration plates cost $35 for vehicles registered up to 6,000 lbs. and $37 for vehicles registered from 6,001 lbs. to 10,000 lbs.
 There is no additional fee for specialty plates.
 The plates are issued in a unique numbering sequence, beginning with 101-AFA.